SSR-Speech: Towards Stable, Safe and Robust Zero-shot Text-based Speech Editing and Synthesis: Experiments

 \subsection{Setups}

 Following \cite{DBLP:conf/acl/Peng00MH24}, both the Encodec and Watermark Encodec models use 4 RVQ codebooks, each with a vocabulary size of 2048.
 They operate with a stride of 320 samples, resulting in a codec framerate of 50Hz for audio recorded at a 16kHz sampling rate.
 The base dimension is 64, doubling at each of the 5 convolutional layers in the encoder.
-The number of spans to be masked, denoted as $P$, is uniformly sampled between 1 and 3.
+The number of spans to be masked, denoted as $P$, is uniformly sampled between 1 and 3. here can be intervals between different spans.
 The maximum masking length is set to $90\%$ of the original audio length.
 During training, we apply a probability of 0.5 to enhance TTS training.
 Text transcripts are phonemized using an IPA phoneset toolkit\footnote{https://github.com/bootphon/phonemizer} \cite{DBLP:journals/jossw/BernardT21a}.

 The SSR-Speech model has the same architecture as VoiceCraft, which consists of 16 Transformer layers with hidden size of 2048 and 12 attention heads.
 The output of the final layer is passed through four separate 2-layer MLP modules to generate prediction logits.
 Following VoiceCraft, we employ the ScaledAdam optimizer and Eden scheduler \cite{DBLP:journals/corr/abs-2401-07333}, with a base learning rate of 0.05, a batch size of 400k frames, and a total of 50k training steps with gradient accumulation.
 The weighting hyperparameters for the 4 codebooks are set to $(5, 1, 0.5, 0.1)$.
 The SSR-Speech model has 830M parameters and was trained on 8 NVIDIA V100 GPUs for 2 weeks.